 Site Location Land to the south of Sunrise Business Park and north east of the A350, Inc. administrative Blandford. area North Dorset District Council Parish/Town Council Blandford Forum Town Council.
 Site adjoins Pimperne Parish Council.
 Landowner/Agent Private landowner.
 Agent: Savills.
 Description of Site Greenfield, currently in agricultural use.
 Site area 3.55ha Range of facilities being Waste Management Centre (WMC) (comprising Household Recycling Centre considered and waste transfer facility).
 Up to 2ha required.
 Description of Potential Household Recycling Centre (HRC) Development Development of modern split level HRC, with provision of traffic circulation route and parking areas.
-Ideally working area with skips undercover (could be canopy) to contain run- off from the working area.
-Full enclosure within a building possible.
-Minimum height 8m to allow for loading and unloading (7.5m with 0.5m for lighting etc), maximum height 11m.
+A working area with skips undercover - it is envisaged that this would be a canopy over the public sorting area and over the waste containers which is best practice for site users and staff and to control ingress of rain to the waste.

+Canopy height for yard area: minimum of 5.7m for loading/unloading.
+Canopy height for public area (at a higher level) can be lower.
 Transfer facility Transfer facility would comprise a building within which to store and bulk up materials.
 Minimum height 8m, maximum height 11m.
 The site has also been considered for use a waste vehicle depot, however this has been discounted primarily due to the location within the Cranborne Chase & West Wiltshire Downs AONB.
-Waste proposed to be managed Local authority collected waste (waste from the householder) Traffic Generation Private vehicles At the existing site there are 92,600 one way movements per year.
-Potential for increase in visitors with proposed new housing in/around Blandford.
-Highest numbers of vehicles at peak time of the year (summer, bank holidays) and weekends.
-HOV HGVs 2000 one-way movements per annum Access Considerations The access options under consideration are: Left turn in/left turn out from the A350 Additional arm from the existing A350/C13 roundabout Access via Sunrise Business Park Relevant Local Planning North Dorset Local Plan Part 1 (2016) Policy Policy 13 refers to waste as follows: 'The Council will work with the Dorset Waste Partnership to manage and ensure the effective collection and disposal of household waste in North Dorset'.
+Waste proposed to be managed Local authority collected waste (waste from the householder) Traffic Generation Private vehiclesAt the existing site there are 92,600 one way movements per year.Potential for increase in visitors with proposed new housing in/aroundBlandford.Highest numbers of vehicles at peak time of the year (summer, bank holidays)and weekends.
+HGVs 2000 one-way movements per annum Access Considerations The access options under consideration are: Left turn in/left turn out from the A350 Additional arm from the existing A350/C13 roundabout Access via Sunrise Business Park Relevant Local Planning Policy North Dorset Local Plan Part 1 (2016) Policy 13 refers to waste as follows: 'The Council will work with the Dorset Waste Partnership to manage and ensure the effective collection and disposal of household waste in North Dorset'.
 Eastern part of site is covered by Policy BL6 of the adopted North Dorset Local Plan and is a saved policy in the emerging Local Plan that seeks to reserve the land for recreational purposes.
 Policy 4 The Natural Environment - makes provision for the protection of the natural environment and of best and most versatile agricultural land.